ekuckelman/README/git-practice/readme.md

-This is our practice for git
+This is not our  practice for git, it is mine!